hashicorp/consul/middleware/prometheus/README.md

 * coredns_dns_response_size_bytes
 * coredns_dns_response_rcode_count_total

-Each counter has a label `zone` which is the zonename used for the request/response.
+Each counter has a label `zone` which is the zonename used for the request/response, and a label `qtype` which old the query type.
-The `request_count` metrics has an extra label `qtype` which holds the qtype.
-And `rcode_count` has an extra label which has the rcode.
+The `response_rcode_count_total` has an extra label `rcode` which holds the rcode of the response.

 Restarting CoreDNS will stop the monitoring.
 This is a bug.
 Also [this upstream Caddy bug](https://github.com/mholt/caddy/issues/675).